timofeymukha/eddylicious/docs/user_guide/input.rst

 Therefore, this file format can be considered optimal.
-Since solvers will not typically support output in this particular format, utilities for converting a precursor database saved in an different format into the HDF5 format are part of eddylicious.
+Since solvers will not typically support output in this particular format, utilities for converting a precursor database saved in a different format into the HDF5 format are part of eddylicious.

 In order for eddylicious to read in previously generated velocity fields stored